-From triage to surveillance, this hands-on lung and cardiac echo class (COVID & POC-Echo) will powerfully leverage you and your team in the span of a weekend.
+From triage to surveillance, this hands-on lung and cardiac echo tutorial (COVID & POC-Echo) will powerfully leverage you and your team in the span of a weekend.
 And our post-Class support ensures your skills will stick with you for life.

 Both protocols require absolute mastery of the hands-on and machine controls; thus, every minute of this experience will work to marry your mind and hands to hands-on-technique, protocol, and pathology.

 We’ve curated many decades of bedside and classroom experience for these 48 hours.
 It ensures you’ll leave with the competence and understanding that lies beneath what many others simply memorize as a rote protocol.